-In respect of key person risk, Fidelis has succession plans in place that are reviewed and updated on at least an annual basis to mitigate the impact of the departure of key individuals from the organisation.
+A disaster recovery plan and a business continuity plan are both in place to mitigate the impact to the Company of a failure in the Group's IT systems or a loss of access to its premises.
+In respect of key person risk, the Group has succession plans in place that are reviewed and updated on at least an annual basis to mitigate the impact of the departure of key individuals from the organisation.